 You can correct mistakes at any time before you submit your tax return.
 Simply type over or delete any mistakes.

 If you realize you have made a mistake after you have submitted your return, you will have to file an amended return.
 You can file an amended return using Wisconsin e-file.
 You would use the same form you originally filed with unless your original return was filed on an incorrect form.
 Check the box above the taxpayer information line to indicate it is an amended return and be sure to attach the Schedule AR.

 Must I round to the nearest dollar amount?

 Yes.
 To round to the nearest dollar amount, you need to:

 - Drop amounts under 50 cents; and

-- Increase amounts 50 cents to 99 cents.
+- Increase amounts greater than or equal to 50 cents.